 Dean Singleton Legacy Grant

-In 2014, in honor of William Dean Singleton, Chairman and former Publisher of The Denver Post, and the tremendous impact he has on our community, The Denver Post Community Foundation created this special $50,000 legacy grant to be awarded each year to one unique, deserving nonprofit organization doing high impact work to benefit others in our community.
+In 2014, in honor of William Dean Singleton, former Chairman and Publisher of The Denver Post, and the tremendous impact he has on our community, The Denver Post Community Foundation created a special $50,000 legacy grant that was awarded to deserving nonprofits doing high impact work to benefit others in our community.

 2018 Recipient – Take Note Colorado